Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 Financial Management and WIP Tracking

-Buildertrend’s financial value comes from budget discipline: cost codes, purchase orders, approved change orders, and WIP (work in progress) reporting all stay tied to the job.
-For builders managing multiple active projects with six-figure budgets, that means cost overruns are visible as they happen — not after the project closes.
+Buildertrend’s financial value comes from budget discipline: cost codes, purchase orders, approved change orders, and WIP reporting all stay tied to the job.
+For builders managing multiple active projects with six-figure budgets, that means cost overruns are visible as they happen - not after the project closes.
 The QuickBooks and Xero two-way sync keeps accounting clean.
+The PO cost forecasting feature, added in August 2025, shows unreleased purchase orders in the job-costing budget for earlier insight into projected costs.

 Pre-Construction Estimating

 The estimating module lets you build detailed proposals with line-item cost breakdowns, markup calculations, and optional allowances.
 Estimates convert directly into project budgets, so there is no data re-entry when a job is won.
 For companies where the estimate-to-build workflow is currently managed in Excel, that removes a common source of errors and wasted time.
-As jobs progress, actual costs compare against the estimate in real time, so deviations are visible immediately.
+As jobs progress, actual costs compare against the estimate in real time.

 Change Order Workflow

 Change orders are where Buildertrend can earn its keep for custom builders.
-The system creates formal change orders with descriptions, photos, cost impacts, and approval signatures — all tied to the original budget.
+The system creates formal change orders with descriptions, photos, cost impacts, and approval signatures - all tied to the original budget.
 Clients approve or reject through the portal, and approved changes automatically adjust the project budget and schedule.
-That is a cleaner record than the informal agreements that create disputes at project closeout.
+An enhanced proposal-style formatting update in August 2025 made the change order UI cleaner for client-facing communication, with multi-signature approval controls.

 Mobile Experience

-Reviews make the mobile tradeoff pretty clear.
-Daily logs, time tracking, and photo uploads work fine.
+Reviews make the mobile tradeoff clear.
+Daily logs, time tracking, photo uploads, and the redesigned daily-log list (August 2025) work fine on mobile.
 Deeper admin functions, scheduling changes, and financial tracking are harder to access from the field.
-Project managers carrying laptops to job sites is not unusual.
 Buildertrend is desktop-first, and that matters for teams where field staff need admin authority without returning to the office.
+The mobile app continues to receive UI polish updates, but it remains the most-cited area for improvement across review platforms.

 What Buildertrend Gets Right

-The homeowner portal is the core reason to pay for Buildertrend.
-Clients can see schedules, approve change orders, track progress, make selections, and submit payments in one place.
+Clients can see schedules, approve change orders, track progress, make selections, and submit payments in one branded place.
 For a builder managing expensive residential projects, that reduces the constant “what’s happening next?” calls that eat office time.
+The new AI-powered client updates take this further by automatically generating progress summaries - meaning fewer manual status emails and more time on actual work.

-It replaces a messy stack of disconnected tools.
 Buildertrend pulls lead management, estimates, scheduling, change orders, daily logs, invoicing, client communication, and QuickBooks/Xero sync into one system.
 That matters more in remodeling and custom home building than in service trades because each project runs for weeks or months and has far more moving parts.
+The unlimited-user model means you are not penalized for adding office staff, project managers, or subcontractors with portal access.

 Where Buildertrend Falls Short

-The mobile app is the most repeated frustration.
-The pattern across review sources is consistent: desktop is the full product, mobile is the compromise.
-If your project managers or supers need full admin functionality from the field, test the app with real workflows before committing.
+The pattern is consistent across review sources: desktop is the full product, mobile is the compromise.
+If your project managers need full admin functionality from the field - creating change orders, adjusting budgets, or managing schedules - test the mobile app with real workflows before committing.
+While the daily-log redesign and UI shortcuts from August 2025 have improved the mobile experience, it still does not match the desktop.

-Setup is not lightweight.
 Buildertrend can replace a lot of operational chaos, but only after a real implementation effort.
-Owners who want to sign up in the morning and be fully configured by the next day are likely to feel overwhelmed.
+Owners who want to sign up in the morning and be fully configured by the next day will likely feel overwhelmed.
+Onboarding coaching addresses this but adds cost and time.
+Budget at least a few weeks for rollout, with dedicated staff managing the process.

-Subcontractor portal ROI depends on subcontractor behavior.
-Even when the feature exists, some subs will still default to texts and calls.
+The subcontractor portal creates structure for builders who manage multiple sub relationships, but some subs will still default to texts and calls.
 That is not unique to Buildertrend, but it limits how much value some contractors get from the collaboration layer.
+The new Bill Pay engine may improve adoption by making the portal more useful for subs who want faster payment processing.

 Pricing Breakdown

-The practical pricing question is which Buildertrend package your workflow actually requires, not the headline monthly number.
-Remodelers with subcontractors may need stronger project-management features, while custom home builders who manage selections and warranty work may need deeper package access.
+The practical question is which package scope your workflow requires, not the headline number.
+Remodelers with subcontractors may need Bill Pay and sub-portal access.
+Custom home builders who manage selections, RFIs, and warranty work may need deeper package access.
+Frequent price increases are a recurring concern from long-term users, so get multi-year renewal terms in writing.

 What Users Actually Say